ZeusSoftIngBueroBauer/ZSQtLib/README.md

 The default installation directory for the `ZSQtLib` binaries on Windows Machines is `C:\Program Files (x86)\ZSQtLib`.<br/>

+This is not the standard installation directory for Windows Applications including the company name.<br/>
+Moreover installing to "Program Files" for development purposes may conflict with the installation of already installed packages.

 A more suitable bin directory for development packages would be something like